liu-xingliang/cumed_workshop/01.wdl_humanwgs/wdl_humanwgs.md

 Tertinary analysis will be skipped in this workshop but with pipeline commands provided for attendees' reference because:
 1. The demo trio (HG002-trio) are not "affected" samples, it's not necessary to run tertiary analysis for clinical annotation.
-2. Tertiary analysis need more senario-specific (e.g., disease-specific) results interpretation, which is not the goal of this workshop.
+2. Tertiary analysis needs more senario-specific (e.g., disease-specific) results interpretation, which is not the goal of this workshop.
-3. Workshop time is limited.
+3. Time is limited.

 #### write_yaml_ped_phrank